blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Tag Structure Examples/Tag Structure Examples.md

     - doesn't handle unstructured notes other than sending them to root
 - Folder Notes

-# Plugins that use structure
+# What needs to be in structure

 -